 Loops using for.
-Execution of for loops may cost a different number of cycles at the first or at intermediate iteration(s).
+The execution of these loops may incur a different number of MCU cycles at the first or at intermediate iteration(s).
 This is because the initialization of the loop variable is only performed at the first iteration, whereas all other iterations incur the same number of MCU cycles as they always perform the same operations; for example, incrementing a counter and checking its value against a threshold.